conceptcartography/conceptcartography/docs/concepts/epistemic-death.md

 ---
 concept: epistemic death
 references:
 - 'Medina, José.
-2018.
-"Epistemic Injustice and Epistemologies of Ignorance" in Taylor,
+"Epistemic Injustice and Epistemologies of Ignorance."
+In The Routledge Companion to Philosophy of Race, edited by Paul C. Taylor, Linda Martín Alcoff, Luvell Anderson.
+Routledge, 2017. https://doi.org/10.4324/9781315884424.'
-  P. C., Alcoff, L. M., & Anderson, L. (Eds.).
-The Routledge companion to philosophy of race.
-Routledge: 247-260.'
 definitions:
 - '"Under conditions of epistemic death, subjects owe nothing to those practices and communities that contribute to their annihilation; epistemic obligations (such as